Shazmin-dev/Capstone-Project/README.md

 # Imperial College London ML AI Capstone-Project
 # NON-TECHNICAL EXPLANATION OF YOUR PROJECT
 🧠 Black-Box Optimisation Capstone Project

+The goal of this project is to apply skills learnt in this programme to real-world projects.
+This project explores algorithms for black-box optimization—learning how to tune parameters efficiently when the function itself is hidden.
+The goal is to build practical skills for hyperparameter tuning and real-world ML challenges.
+Tech Stack: Python, Jupyter Notebooks, NumPy, Pandas, Scipy, Scikit-learn, Matplotlib.

 What is this challenge about?
 This capstone project simulates a real-world optimisation challenge inspired by Bayesian optimisation competitions.
 The goal is simple to describe but difficult to solve:
 We are required to find the maximum value of eight unknown functions.
 We are not given the equations, graphs, or internal details of these functions.
 They are treated as black boxes — we can only submit input values (guesses) and observe the output (the result).

-Why is this important?

 This setup reflects many real-world machine learning and engineering problems where:
-Testing is expensive
+-Testing is expensive
-Experiments are time-consuming
+-Experiments are time-consuming
-Data is limited
+-Data is limited
-The internal system is unknown
+-The internal system is unknown

 Examples include:

-Detecting radiation levels safely
+-Detecting radiation levels safely
-Tuning robot control systems
+-Tuning robot control systems
-Discovering effective drug compounds
+-Discovering effective drug compounds
-Optimising industrial processes
+-Optimising industrial processes

 In these situations, we cannot try every possible option.
 Instead, we must make carefully chosen, intelligent guesses.

 What makes it challenging?

-For each of the eight unknown functions:

-We start with only a small amount of initial data
-We are allowed a limited number of evaluations
-Each new guess must be chosen strategically
-Every evaluation counts because we don’t know what the function looks like, we must balance:
+For each of the eight unknown functions, we start with only a small amount of initial data, We are allowed a limited number of evaluations where each new guess must be chosen strategically.
+Every evaluation counts because we don’t know what the function looks like, we must balance through:
 Exploration – testing new areas to learn more Exploitation – refining areas that already look promising

 There is no perfect solution expected.
 The emphasis is on:
 Thoughtful experimentation, learning from results, adapting strategies over time demonstrating a clear reasoning process.

-What this project demonstrates

-This capstone is less about “winning” and more about showing:
+The Project demonstrates the following skills and techniques:

-Structured problem-solving
+-Structured problem-solving
-Intelligent trial-and-error
+-Intelligent trial-and-error
-Transparent decision-making
+-Transparent decision-making
-Clear reflection on results
+-Clear reflection on results

 It mirrors how optimisation is done in practice — where uncertainty, limited information, and iterative improvement are the norm.